Japan Working Holiday Visa Updated: What Canadians Need to Know

 2. The initial permit was only 6 months, with the option to extend from Japan for another 6 months (a maximum of 1 year total).

-KEY JAPAN WORKING HOLIDAY VISA CHANGES ANNOUNCED:
+KEY JAPAN WORKING HOLIDAY PROGRAM CHANGES ANNOUNCED:

 1. CANADIANS CAN NOW BE GRANTED THE WORKING HOLIDAY VISA TWICE IN THEIR LIFETIME